Skip to content

 • Advanced integrations: API access, custom webhooks, and integrations with payroll providers or accounting software are typically restricted to paid plans.

-Who Offers What: A Real Comparison
+Who Offers What: A Category Comparison

-The landscape is straightforward: most established HR platforms don't offer a permanent free tier.
+The landscape is straightforward: most established HR platforms don't offer a permanent no-cost tier.
 They rely on free trials to generate leads, then convert those leads to paid plans through sales processes.
-The exception is vendors like WalnutsHR that use free tiers as a growth strategy, and platforms like Deel that offer free HR as an entry point to paid contractor and EOR services.
+The exceptions are some lightweight HR, scheduling, contractor, and EOR platforms that offer free HR as an entry point to paid services.

-When Free Is Enough
+When a Trial Is Enough

-Free probably works if:
+A trial probably works if:

 • Payroll is handled separately.
 If you're already using a payroll provider (or your accountant handles payroll), you don't need your HR software to include it.
 Core HR and payroll are complementary but distinct needs.